PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 This guide sets up a Raspberry Pi (Zero or 4) from scratch such that it's ready for use in the practical labs (content beginning with `S`).

 You will use the Raspberry Pi Imager software for this.
-Download it from: https://www.raspberrypi.com/software/
+Download it from: https://www.raspberrypi.com/software/ .
+The raspberry pi image that's verified to work is https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2022-09-26/

 # Create a Spreadsheet for Tracking Pi Credentials/Information